Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Compliance notice process

-Once the local government passes the declaration, you can submit a Form 6—Remote area compliance notice (PDF, 142KB).
+Once a regional local government passes a remote area declaration that nominates remote parts of their areas where permit work won't be inspected due to the area's remoteness from the local government's public office, you can submit a Form 6—Remote area compliance notice (PDF, 142KB).

 The notice must certify that the work is compliant, operational and fit for use.

-If the local government accepts the compliance notice, they must issue a final inspection certificate for the plumbing or drainage work within 2 business days.
+Within 2 business days of accepting the notice, the local government must issue a final inspection certificate for the plumbing or drainage work.

 Read the Plumbing and Drainage Regulation 2019, section 72 and section 73 for more details.